qunitjs/qunit/docs/api/config/urlConfig.md

 ### Add toolbar checkbox

 Add a new checkbox to the toolbar.
-You can then use the `QUnit.config.min` property in your code to implement a behaviour based on it.
+You can then use the `QUnit.urlParams.min` property in your code to implement a behaviour based on it.

 ```js
 QUnit.config.urlConfig.push({